Pueblo Hit and Run Accident Lawyers

 Fleeing the scene of an accident is a crime, and it is a felony if someone is physically injured.
 The police have an incentive to catch criminals since they might commit the same crime again.

 On the other hand, Pueblo’s police force may be overwhelmed with calls, so if no one was badly injured in the accident, then they might not make your case a priority.
 You should speak to a hit and run accident lawyer in Pueblo to discuss next steps for finding the culprit.
 If you find them, then you can possibly sue this person.

 Contact a Pueblo Hit & Run Accident Lawyer Today

 The lawyers at McCormick & Murphy, P.C., understand how difficult it can be to recover from a hit and run accident, but we are committed to helping our clients get the maximum compensation they are entitled to under Colorado law.
-For more information, please schedule a free consultation with one of our lawyers today.
+For more information, call us at (719) 225-1737 or schedule a free consultation with one of our lawyers today.